 Carbon footprint

-While it is true that today ESG issues, the Environment, Social and Governance characteristics inherent in every type of business, are increasingly high on the priorities in the agendas of the boards of major organizations, carbon footprint is certainly among the most important issues in the field of sustainability.
+While it is true that today ESG issues—Environmental, Social, and Governance characteristics inherent in every type of business—are increasingly high on the agendas of major organizations' boards, the carbon footprint remains one of the most important concerns in the field of sustainability.

-Carbon footprint: what it is and why it is important for companies and organizations to measure and communicate it
+Carbon footprint: what it is and why companies need to measure and communicate it

 It is, in fact, the most visible and impactful component of corporate operations, as it is defined as the "footprint" or "trace" that the company itself releases on the environment in terms of pollution and emissions while carrying out its business activities.